Skip to main content

 Introduction

-Tags help you efficiently categorize the analytics content, allowing users to quickly discover related items through meaningful categories and labels.
+Tags help you efficiently categorize analytics content, allowing users to quickly discover related items through meaningful categories and labels.

 Tagging System